Keryx-Labs/.github/profile/README.md

 # Welcome to Keryx Labs

-Keryx is the first **BlockDAG** ecosystem purpose-built for decentralized AI inference.
-By combining high-throughput GHOSTDAG architecture with optimistic verifiability, we are building a sovereign, censorship-resistant intelligence infrastructure.
+Keryx is a **BlockDAG** ecosystem purpose-built for decentralized, **uncensored** AI inference.
+It combines high-throughput GHOSTDAG consensus with **Proof-of-Model** — a memory-hard proof that miners genuinely hold the model weights — to build a sovereign, censorship-resistant intelligence infrastructure.

 ---